 Trademarked Colors

 As you shop, go to a restaurant, or watch the delivery man drop off boxes at your home, you come into contact with many recognizable colors and logos every day.
 Many of these signs, designs, and symbols are trademarked, meaning that they are considered to be the intellectual property of that company.
+In some cases, brands have also adopted a signature color that is so closely associated with their products or services that it has become part of their branding.
 Did you know that some of the most familiar colors you see on brands may also be trademarked?

 Can Colors Be Trademarked?

 Most brands usually stick with trademarking their logos, ensuring that no other company can make a similar or competitive logo.
 However, for brands where a particular color is associated with a store or product, such as Home Depot or Caterpillar, the color itself may be trademarked, preventing similar companies from using the color as part of their logos, background colors, or functionally identifiable markings.
+These "trademark colors" are a unique form of trademark protection, allowing companies to build brand recognition around specific hues.
+For instance, Coca-Cola has successfully trademarked its iconic Coca-Cola Red as a part of its branding.
 This form of trademark protection helps in establishing a secondary meaning where the public recognizes that color as being part of a brand's identity.

 If you're interested in exploring the possibility of your brand, read more in our full explanation on trademarking a color.

 Before the 1980s, the United States did not recognize a color as a brand.
 However, a 1984 ruling by the U.S. Court of Appeals in Washington changed this thanks to a campaign by Owens-Corning.
 This forever cemented the company’s right to its identifiable shade of pink in the insulation sector.
+This specific color pink has become synonymous with the Owens-Corning brand, demonstrating how color can be intertwined with brand identity.
 When a color is trademarked, companies in other, non-competing sectors can still use the same shade for other purposes, but competitors may not.

 Ten Popular Examples of Trademarked Colors